 We’re paddling on our trusty Danube again at 11:05.
 There’s a whole new world after the dam, where the left-hand shore is a beach instead of riprap rocks and the river narrows.
 The right-hand shore is the city of Melk, known for its famous abbey.
 Of course, the shores are lined with big piers for even bigger cruise ships.
 At least five in a row.
 One pier is occupied by two Viking cruise ships that are moored on the same pier and onto each other.
 The current picks up so we can get out of this danger zone rather quickly.

 That warm night, the rain started, followed by a big thunderstorm.
-My travel buddies abandoned their tent in favor of the car, but the excitement of using my one-person tent for the first time and the excitement of adventurous travel kept me outside that night.
+My travel buddies abandoned their tent in favor of the car, but the excitement of using my one-person tent for the first time and the thrill of adventurous travel kept me outside that night.
 The lightning turned my green tent canvas into the white of a cinema’s silver screen.
 I wasn’t afraid of such things, even though perhaps I should have been.
-There’s not a line between adventurous and reckless, but rather a large grey area between.
+There’s not a line between adventurous and reckless, but a rather large grey area.
 Today, I have more respect for nature’s tantrums.